mne-tools/mne-python/doc/install/contributing.rst

 ~~~~~~~~

 We use `GNU Make`_ to organize commands or short scripts that are often needed
 in development.
-These are stored in files with the name ``Makefile``.
+These are stored in files with the name :file:`Makefile`.
 MNE-Python has two Makefiles, one in the package's root directory (containing
 mainly testing commands) and one in :file:`doc/` (containing recipes for
 building our documentation pages in different ways).